vlltr/parking-app/README.md

-# parking-app
+# parking-app front end

-This template should help get you started developing with Vue 3 in Vite.
+his is the front-end app for parking application you need to run this project for the back-end [psychotic-celery](https://github.com/vlltr/psychotic-celery)

 ## Recommended IDE Setup